RSM Celebrates Black History Month

 Charles Barley Jr., RAS Director & Leader of RSM’s African American Community of Excellence (AACE) Employee Network Group (ENG) and Michelle Mugg, tax processing lead and AACE ENG member

-AACE enhances and nurtures an environment that supports RSM’s African American professionals in their pursuit of professional excellence.
+AACE nurtures an environment that supports RSM’s African American and Black professionals in their pursuit of professional excellence.